offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 Beyond quantitative metrics, qualitative evaluation remains indispensable.
 End-to-end system testing is considered the gold standard for assessing planning and agentic capabilities, though it is costly and complex
 .
 Peer review checklists, which suggest reviewing 200–400 lines of code at a time and focusing on defect prevention rather than nitpicking, offer a structured methodology for human or automated evaluators
 .
 The concept of "self-calibration" is also gaining traction, where a model communicates its own confidence or uncertainty about its output, reducing the human role to validating checkpoints and outcomes
 .
-This is particularly relevant given findings that LLMs tend to place faulty code in the first 25% of the codebase, indicating a positional bias that evaluators must account for
+This is particularly relevant given findings that LLMs tend to plQuillan faulty code in the first 25% of the codebase, indicating a positional bias that evaluators must account for
 .
 Finally, the risk of data leakage and memorization from massive training corpora remains a significant ethical concern and a confounding factor in evaluation
 .
 Ensuring benchmarks are free from contamination is therefore a critical prerequisite for any valid assessment of a model's true generalization ability
 .
 By combining these diverse evaluation techniques—from narrow unit tests to broad behavioral assessments—we can build a more complete picture of an LLM's coding competence and direct future research efforts more effectively.